 Even those two days without the drug can decrease someone’s tolerance, so if that user uses the same amount as before, they run the risk of overdose.
-In fact, in 2013, the U.S. Centers for Disease Control and Prevention reported that around 5,000 died due to cocaine overdose in the U.S.
+In fact, a Business Insider article from 2013, quotes the U.S. Centers for Disease Control and Prevention that reported that around 5,000 died due to cocaine overdose in the U.S.

-When quitting cocaine long-term, it is necessary for someone to undergo a medically assisted detox in a treatment center or hospital.
+When quitting cocaine long-term, someone must undergo a medically assisted detox in a treatment center or hospital.
 Inpatient treatment centers allow individuals to stay at the center throughout the most intense withdrawal symptoms.
 They are monitored 24/7 by substance abuse professionals and may be given medications to treat symptoms like anxiety, nausea, depression, and more.
 Qualified substance abuse professionals will monitor and assist you through the entire detox process, so you can rest assured that you are being taken care of well.

 In addition, a relapse prevention plan will be created to help the recovering person learn how to cope with triggers and avoid situations that would lead them to use cocaine again.
 You can increase the chance of staying on the recovery path when you learn how to prevent relapses.